 Decisions are made by passing motions.
 Any committee member may move a motion and the chairperson accepts the motion for consideration.
 This could be as simple as:

-- "I move that the Treasurer's report be accepted."
-Bill Smith - "I second that motion."
-Mary Black.
+"I move that the Treasurer's report be accepted."
+Bill Smith

 The chairperson says: "All in favour." (counts 6 raised hands) "All against." (counts no raised hands) "The motion is carried."